jimatas/Developist.Core.Cqrs/ReadMe.md

 # Developist.Core.Cqrs
 Presents a model that splits the application's use-case or application layer into components that fit into one of two categories: _commands_ or _queries_.
-This library also adds the closely related but separate _events_ (aka notifications) to these two categories.
+This library also includes the closely related but separate _events_ (aka notifications) category.

 Define your commands by inheriting from the `ICommand` interface; your queries by inheriting from the `IQuery<TResult>` interface; and your events by inheriting from the `IEvent` interface.
 These marker interfaces are meant to enable the automatic wire-up of messages with handlers by the dispatcher.